-If you decide to use a service like Complete Case or Rocket Lawyer, you might pay as little as $299 plus related costs like notarization and registered copies.
+If you are looking for a cheap divorce in Texas, you might use a service like 3 Step Divorce or Rocket Lawyer, you might pay as little as $299 plus related costs like notarization and registered copies.
 By comparison, using a lawyer for an uncontested divorce could run anywhere from $1,000 to $5,000; a contested divorce could cost $15,000.

 RocketLawyer has an attorney directory if you’re seeking a family or divorce attorney in your area.

 Texas is a community property state, which means that anything acquired during the marriage belongs to both parties.
 (There are some exceptions, such as property given as a gift to one spouse.)

 In Texas, child custody is called conservatorship, and parents are generally named joint managing conservators after divorce.
 However, this does not necessarily mean 50/50 shared parenting.

 One or both of you can hire attorneys, or you can opt for mediation or some other form of non-trial settlement.
 You can also do a DIY divorce, and even file online.

 Most custody orders in Texas call the parents joint managing conservators who will share decisions about the child's best interests.
 But there's no presumption of a 50/50 custody situation.